 As you can see, any telescope can be made to produce any magnification just by mixing eyepieces and Barlow lenses.
 However, there is a limit to the amount of magnification a given telescope can usefully provide.
 Beyond this limit, the image will be blurry — like trying to zoom in a digital photo beyond what the resolution of the camera supports.

 The limit of useful magnification is a function of the diameter (not the focal length) of the lens.
-This limit is complex, but a simple rule of thumb that works in many circumstances is that the maximum magnification a given telescope can usefully provide is about 2 power per millimetre of diameter.
-So a telescope with 100 mm diameter might be able to produce around 200 power magnification before going fuzzy.
+This limit is complex, but a simple rule of thumb that works in many circumstances is that the maximum magnification a given telescope can usefully provide is about 2 power per millimetre50 power per inch of diameter.
+So a telescope with 100 mm4 inches diameter might be able to produce around 200 power magnification before going fuzzy.

 There is a second limit, too.
 The fact that we have air around us, turbulent, churning, and dust- and moisture-filled, also limits magnification.
 Beyond about 400 to 500 power, no small telescope located on the ground produces clear views.
 That’s why observatories are on mountains, or in space.